lichess-org/lila/README.md

 HTTP API
 --------

-Feel free to use [lichess API](https://lichess.org/api) in your applications and websites.
+Feel free to use the [Lichess API](https://lichess.org/api) in your applications and websites.

 Credits
 -------